Business Scaling

 2. Provide full transparency on everyone’s progress toward respective goals

-3. Get past barriers using hard questions, like “what do you need to get this done?”
+3. Get past barriers using hard questions, like “What do you need to get this done?”

 Systems for Traction